AngeloGalav/littlecraftGL/README.md

 and that's pretty much it.

 ### Windows

 On Windows, using CMake, the compilation setup is a bit more tedius.
 Provided that you're using `MinGW` as your compiler, follow these steps:

 1. Install the libraries `glfw3` and `glm` manually, by downloading them from their official page (remember to download the proper archive for your CPU architecture!).
 2. Unzip them and place them into your User folder (i.e. `C:\[your_user_name]\`).
 Rename to `glfw` and `glm` respectively.

-3. After that, go to your extracted `glfw` folder and copy the contents of `lib-mingw-w64` inside your `MinGW/lib` folder (you'll to find the path of the `MinGW` compiler yourself).
+3. After that, go to your extracted `glfw` folder and copy the contents of `lib-mingw-w64` inside your `MinGW/lib` folder (you'll need to find the path of the `MinGW` compiler yourself).

 4. Open a Windows terminal and use the commands:

 ```
 mkdir build
 cd build
 cmake .. -G "MinGW Makefiles"; make -j8
 ```

 ## Dependencies